jeryanders/jeryanders.github.io/resume.md

 ## Summary

 Jesse is a self-motivated full stack software engineer, architect, and team lead with a wide range of skills and experiences in different tech stacks, language, platforms, and frameworks.
 As a self-taught engineer, Jesse has a unique ability to learn new technologies, allowing him to rapidly gain practical understandings in highly complex systems and swiftly become an effective, value-adding team member.
-Additionally, Jesse has a rare theoretical background in philsoophy, which allows him to strike an elegant balance between technical software design and pragmatic implementations to address strategic business needs.
+Additionally, Jesse has a rare theoretical background in philsoophy, which enables him to strike an elegant balance between technical software design and pragmatic implementations to address strategic business needs in a timely manner.
 Lastly, with an understanding of collective action, Jesse has a proven track record of agile project planning, decomposing business requirements, and managing teams to meet rigid deadlines.

 ## Experience